cascafico/OSM-ItalyFuelStations/README.md

 ## audited adjustments
-- source:date should be removed from nodes by JOSM (added later in changeset upload)
+- source:date should be removed from nodes (JOSM) (added later in changeset upload)
 - new POIs don't have amenity=fuel tag (fix profile?), added by JOSM to the following selection: amenity="" and waterway=""
+- add brand:en=Independent when brand=Pompe Bianche (JOSM)